Skip to Main Content

 Morning:

-After checking out of the lodge and loading our luggage onto the motorcoach, we’ll head out to the north rim of Canyon de Chelly, known as Canyon del Muerto, and stop at several overlooks, with commentary by our Study Leader.
+After checking out of the lodge and loading our luggage onto the motorcoach, we’ll head out to the south rim of Canyon de Chelly, known as Canyon del Muerto, and stop at several overlooks, with commentary by our Study Leader.
 At the base of sheer red cliffs and in canyon wall caves, there are ruins of Puebloan villages built between 350 and 1300 CE.
 Canyon de Chelly National Monument offers visitors the chance to learn about Southwestern Indian history from the earliest basket makers to the Navajo who live and farm here today.

 Lunch: